Skip to content

 Each itemized component is enumerated in the content, with instances highlighting dependency name and relevant prop values and other nodes reflecting visual attributes and styles.
 In the artwork, markers are placed on the periphery, prioritizing the left edge and finding a location on any edge that hasn’t already been used.

 The results work for most practical component displays, even if it’s not perfect.
-In extreme cases, components with many sibling elements “cross the streams” (nod to Ghostbusters) of each marker’s tail and many components left unmarked.
+In extreme cases, components with many sibling elements may “cross the streams” of each marker’s tail and leave many components unmarked.
 In these cases, spec authors can prune and tailor what markers work best.

 The Button anatomy includes elements for Icon, Label and the DS Button container (since it has relevant visual attributes applied to it).